lsst/dp0-2_lsst_io/data-access-analysis-tools/index.rst

 The :ref:`Tools-RSP-Portal` provides a GUI (graphical user interface) that enables access and visualization without ADQL or python, however, analysis tools such as trend regression are not currently available.
 The :ref:`Tools-RSP-Notebook` enables programmatic analysis of the data products in a python environment that includes the LSST Science Pipelines and common packages like numpy, scipy, bokeh, and datashader.
 The :ref:`Tools-RSP-API` offers remote access via Virtual Observatory (VO) interfaces such as TOPCAT.

-Read on below for more details of what is possible with each of the RSP's three aspects.

 **Still unsure which aspect to choose?**
-Try working through the first Portal and Notebook :doc:`DP0.2 tutorials </tutorials-examples/index>`.
+Read on below for more details of what is possible with each of the RSP's three aspects, or try working through the introductory Portal and Notebook :doc:`DP0.2 tutorials </tutorials-examples/index>`.

 .. figure:: /_static/RSP_home.png